Master Gardener Plant Sale

 Here are the lists of plants that will be for sale as of March 1.

 Our plant sale features a wonderful selection of healthy annuals (flowering and foliage), perennials, vegetables and herbs.
 All plants are grown by our Master Gardener volunteers.
 We offer personal service!
 Volunteers will be available during the plant sale to answer gardening questions, to help make plant selections and to help bring plants to cars if needed.

-New this year!
-We will be selling garden books donated by Master Gardener volunteers.
+Once again this year, we will be selling garden books donated by Master Gardener Volunteers.
 These will be gently used, modestly priced, and include books on specific gardening topics, inspirational gardens, research and reference, and perhaps a few “oldies but goodies”.
-Some MGs are down-sizing and others are trading-up.
+Some MGVs are down-sizing and others are trading-up.
 But all are eager to share their favorite books with other gardeners to help raise funds for our Community Horticulture programs.

 Gift certificates are available for our Master Gardener Plant Sale too.
 These certificates are a welcome gift for any gardener!
 Certificates may be purchased for any amount and are not redeemable for cash.
 To purchase a Master Gardener Plant Sale gift certificate, please contact Nancy Halas by e-mail at firstname.lastname@example.org or by calling 845-677-8223 × 115.
 Please contact Nancy before stopping by our office.
 Visa, MC, checks and cash accepted.